SitangshuIIITA/Automatic-Quantum-Espresso-to-YAMBO-scripts-in-HPC/README.md

 This is an automatic version 1.0 running script for YAMBO v5.1.
 I have tried to make this in a super easy format, so that anyone can run these lengthy and cascaded process-flow without losing much time in between consecutive flows.
 The folder names are compatible also to the yambopy process-flow.
-The script "get_qlist.py" and "elph.sh" are from Yambo tutorials, with some aditional modifications from my side.
+The script "get_qlist.py" and "elph.sh" are from Yambo tutorials, with additional modifications from my side.

 The folder contains two directories (core_files & work_dir) and one file (initialize.sh).
 The directory "work_dir" is the place where all your files and folders will get generated.
 Core_files contains the various run and variable declaration scripts.